 |Hippo being escorted by a family of Egyptian geese.|

-Originally, we were planning this event as our “going away” dinner party for close friends when we were thinking we may have to leave South Africa due to visa issues.
+Originally, we planned this event as our “going away” dinner party for close friends when we thought we might have to leave South Africa due to visa issues.

 |“The hippopotamus is often cited as the most dangerous large animal in the world, killing an estimated 500 people a year in Africa.”|

-Thus, we decided to go ahead and have the Thanksgiving dinner party anyway for those friends who are currently in the park and who played a significant role in including us in their social life over this past almost nine months we’ve been in Marloth Park.
+Thus, we decided to go ahead and have the Thanksgiving dinner party anyway for friends who are currently in the park and played a significant role in including us in their social life over almost nine months we’ve been in Marloth Park.

-The typical Thanksgiving meal is relatively easy to make since most cooks have all the recipes for the traditional items in their heads….no need to look up and follow complicated recipes.
+The typical Thanksgiving meal is relatively easy to make since most cooks have all the recipes for the traditional items in their heads.
+There’s no need to look up and follow complicated recipes.

 Unfortunately, finding ingredients for those items is a pointless task.
 The local stores don’t carry turkeys, let alone the canned pumpkin for the pumpkin pies and many other ingredients I used over the years.

-So, we’re having to improvise: stuffed chickens instead of turkey, frozen cranberries, not fresh, local sausage for the stuffing as opposed to sage flavored sausages found in the US.
+So, we have to improvise: stuffed chickens instead of turkey, frozen cranberries, not fresh, local sausage for the stuffing instead of sage flavored sausages found in the US.
 It goes on and on.

-Tomorrow, I’m making a “test” pumpkin pie using the only pumpkin we could find which is frozen.
-I’ll defrost it, thoroughly drain it and put it into the food processor to see if I can get the proper consistency.
-We’ll report back how this goes.
+Tomorrow, I’m making a “test” pumpkin pie using the only pumpkin we could find, which is frozen.
+I’ll defrost it, thoroughly drain it, and put it into the food processor to see if I can get the proper consistency.
+We’ll report back on how this goes.

 |“A good point of distinction occurs around the differing geographical distribution of the Cape buffalo and Water buffalo.
 As its name suggests, the African buffalo is distributed throughout the African continent, whereas the Water buffalo is native to Asian countries.”|

 Of course, Tom will be the sole taster and recipient of the “test” pumpkin pie.
-As a picky eater, I assure you, if he likes it, everyone else will as well.
-As always, the pie crust will be made from scratch but there’s no rolling pin anywhere to be found.
+As a picky eater, I assure you that everyone else will as well if he likes it.
+As always, the pie crust will be made from scratch, but there’s no rolling pin anywhere to be found.
 Do people roll dough anymore?

 |A tower of giraffes on the Sabie River embankment.|

 Instead, I’ll wash the exterior of a wine bottle and use it as the rolling pin.
 This definitely will work but will require a little more enthusiastic rolling.
-I’m good for this task.
+I’m good at this task.

 |Mom and baby hippo grazing along the river’s edge.|